 As the teams perform, a panel of judges will score the teams using a 100 point system.
 The highest score and the lowest score given for each team will be dropped and the remaining judges' scores will be added to determine the overall team score.
-In the event of a first place tie, the high and low score will be added back into the total score.
+In the event of a tie for the first, second or third place, the high and low score will be added back into the total score.
 If a tie remains, the ranking points from each judge will be used to break the tie.